KKOH

-KKOH (780 kHz, "News Talk 780 KOH") is a commercial AM radio station licensed to Reno, Nevada.
-KKOH airs a talk radio format and is owned and operated by Cumulus Media.
+KKOH (780 AM; "News Talk 780 KOH") is a commercial radio station licensed to Reno, Nevada.
+It airs a news/talk radio format and is owned and operated by Cumulus Media.
 Studios and offices are on East Plumb Lane.
-It transmits from a three-tower array off Chickadee Drive.
+The transmitter is off Chickadee Drive.

 KKOH broadcasts at 50,000 watts, the maximum power permitted by the Federal Communications Commission (FCC) for AM stations.
-Because 780 AM is a clear channel frequency, reserved for Class A WBBM in Chicago, KKOH must use a directional signal after sunset to avoid interfering with WBBM.
-A single tower is used during the day, allowing it to be heard some distance into California.
-It provides a strong grade B signal to Sacramento and can be heard as far as the Bay Area under the right conditions.
-At night, power is fed to all three towers in a directional pattern to protect WBBM.
+A single tower is used during the day, allowing KKOH to be heard around Central and Northern Nevada and some distance into California, providing a strong grade B signal to Sacramento.
+Because 780 AM is a clear channel frequency, reserved for Class A station WBBM in Chicago, KKOH must broadcast a directional signal at night to avoid interference.
+It uses a three-tower array after sunset.
 Even with this restriction, it can heard in much of the Western United States with a good radio.

 Programming

-Weekday mornings begin with news and information show, America in The Morning and Ross and Ryan in the Morning, co–hosted by Ross Mitchell and Ryan Nutter.
-Later in the day, Dan Mason (previous hosts were Rusty Humphries from 1998 to 2003 and Bill Manders from 2003 to 2011) and Jon Sanchez (along with co–hosts Jason Gaunt, Dwight Millard and Corey Edge) host local hours in afternoon drive time.
-The rest of the schedule is made up of nationally syndicated conservative talk shows: Dan Bongino, Sean Hannity, Mark Levin, Ben Shapiro and Red Eye Radio.
+KKOH airs a mix of local and nationally syndicated talk shows.
+Weekdays begin with America in the Morning followed by Reno's Morning News with Ross Mitchell.
+In the afternoon, The Jon Sanchez Show followed by The Ryan Nutter Show, both of them are non-political shows.
+The rest of the schedule is made up of nationally syndicated conservative talk programs: The Sean Hannity Show, The Mark Levin Show and Red Eye Radio.

 Weekends feature shows on money, health, home repair, technology and gardening, some of which are paid brokered programming.
-Syndicated weekend hosts include Kim Komando, Ben Shapiro (repeat), Jim Bohannon, Nevada Newsmakers with co–hosts Sam Shad and Ray Hagar, Dan Bongino (repeat), Sean Hannity (repeat), Chris Plante, Bill Cunningham and Red Eye Radio (repeat).
-Weather coverage is supplied by ABC Network affiliate KOLO-TV Channel 8.
-Most hours begin with world and national news from ABC News Radio.
+Syndicated weekend programs include The Kim Komando Show, Nevada Newsmakers with Sam Shad, The Chris Plante Show, America at Night with Rich Valdes, Sunday Night with Bill Cunningham as well as repeats of weekday shows.
+Weather coverage is supplied by KOLO-TV, Reno's ABC television affiliate.
+Most hours begin with an update from ABC News Radio.

+KKOH currently does not have a local political talk show at this time after program director and talk show host Dan Mason retired on January 31, 2023.
+Previous local political talk show hosts were Rusty Humphries (1998–2003) and Bill Manders (2003–2011).